pypa/pip/docs/html/user_guide.rst

 .. versionadded:: 26.0

-The ``--uploaded-prior-to`` option allows you to filter packages by their upload time to an index, only considering packages that were uploaded before a specified datetime.
+The ``--uploaded-prior-to`` option allows you to filter packages by their upload time to an index, only considering packages that were uploaded before a specified value.
-This can be useful for creating reproducible builds by ensuring you only install packages that were available at a known point in time.
+This can be useful for creating reproducible builds by ensuring you only install packages that were available at a known point in time, or as a dependency cooldown to protect against supply chain attacks.

 .. tab:: Unix/macOS

    .. code-block:: shell

       python -m pip install --uploaded-prior-to=2025-03-16T00:00:00Z SomePackage
+      python -m pip install --uploaded-prior-to=P7D SomePackage

 .. tab:: Windows

    .. code-block:: shell

       py -m pip install --uploaded-prior-to=2025-03-16T00:00:00Z SomePackage
+      py -m pip install --uploaded-prior-to=P7D SomePackage

 The option accepts ISO 8601 datetime strings in several formats: